Doctor of Osteopathic Medicine (KCOM)

 - The applicant must have achieved a minimum 2.8 cumulative GPA and a 2.8 science GPA (based on a 4.0 scale).
 Applicants seeking admission with the intention of not having a degree prior to matriculation are required to have a minimum 3.5 cumulative GPA, a 3.5 science GPA, and a 504 on the Medical College Admission Test (MCAT).

-- Applicants must have completed 90 semester hours or three-fourths of the required credit for a degree from a college or university (30 hours of which must be at a four-year, degree-granting institution) accredited by a regional educational association.
+- Applicants must have completed 90 semester hours or three-fourths of the required credit for a degree from a college or university (30 hours of which must be at a four-year, degree-granting institution) accredited by a US Department of Education institutional accreditor.
 Most of the candidates who are accepted for admission have earned a baccalaureate degree prior to matriculation.
-It is recommended that applicants complete a bachelor of art or science degree from an institution accredited by a regional accrediting association.
+It is recommended that applicants complete a bachelor of art or science degree from an institution accredited by a US Department of Education institutional accreditor.

 - Applicants must have completed one full academic year or the equivalent in each of the following with a final grade of C or above:

-- English – 6 semester hours/9 quarter hours.
+- English – 6 semester hours/8 quarter hours.
 The student should be fluent in the oral and written use of English.

 - Biology – 8 semester hours/12 quarter hours.
 Must include a laboratory and a basic course in general biology or general zoology.